History of Knutsford services

 Rank's design wasn't as good as Motorway Services Ltd's, but it was "rather more imaginative" and showed "expert knowledge of the equipment required".
 They had a restaurant and snack bar on the bridge and a transport café on each side.
 They won the contract, and a rule was introduced that no operator can bid for adjacent sites.

-The site was opened on 15 November 1963 by Minister of Transport, Ernest Marples MP.
+The site was opened on 15 November 1963 by the Minister of Transport, Ernest Marples MP.
 It opened on the same day as the main section of the M6 through Cheshire, between J16 and J20.
 Keele services was opened on the same day.

 1978 formal inspection

 In 1966 Rank admitted that they regretted their ambitious bid, as Knutsford was struggling to break even.
 When the site reached full capacity, Rank refused to make it any bigger, as the turnover-based rent they had agreed to meant that any investment would mean they'd have to pay more rent.
-As a result, Sandbach was soon built, although Rank did soon agree to extend Knutsford.
+As a result, Sandbach was soon built, although Rank did then agree to extend Knutsford.

 The amenity building had to be washed down every few years as it weathered quickly.
 Rank also had to deal with theft from around the building: one of the outdoor menus turned up at a local golf course.
+By 1973, the foyer area had already been significantly expanded on both sides.

-Egon Ronay's opinion of the services was somewhat split.
+Egon Ronay's opinion of the service area was somewhat split.
 In 1974 he was quite positive about it, and in 1977 he rated the restaurant as "acceptable".
 However, in 1977 the café was rated as "appalling".
 He called the café "a loud, garish place" and called the atmosphere "that of a lower-class transport café".
 The food, "arranged with no idea of presentation" included a mixed grill which was "scandalous".
 The restaurant on the other hand was "quite enterprising".
 He was also critical of the noisy jukebox and the smelly toilets.

-Today, the layout within the services is very odd.
+Today, the layout within the service area is very odd.
 The Travelodge reception is actually inside the main amenities building, at the back.
 Whilst the gents toilets are at the back, the ladies and disabled are at the far back (there appears to be another toilet block next to the gents which is fenced off).
 Originally the entire service station was built on the bridge, with just steps on each side and snack bars serving food underneath.

-Several applications for a Travelodge on both sides of the services were previously rejected as the land is green belt and at the time of the first application (1994) there were few other lodges at service areas and the Highways Agency believed they might be misused.
+Several applications for a Travelodge on both sides of the service area were previously rejected as the land is green belt and at the time of the first application (1994) there were few other lodges at service areas and the Highways Agency believed they might be misused.
 The area by the north-east side of the service area has been left clear to allow for an expansion.

 On the southbound side, an extension was built in the 1970s, creating a large, bland, grey wall.
 After the car parks were swapped, this became the main entrance.
 This was eventually wrapped in bright green colours.
 Inside, Pavilion provided the restaurant servery with bright red and white tiles, brown tiled flooring, and green and red fittings.